Latvian-British Chamber of Commerce: Core Focus

 The core focus for the Latvian-British Chamber of Commerce were within the fields of technology, innovation and start-ups.
-The Chamber seeked to bring Latvian, Baltic and UK businesses together through trade missions, conferences, networking events, business lunches and, in turn, through encouraging a strong peer-support network.
+The Chamber sought to bring Latvian, Baltic and UK businesses together through trade missions, conferences, networking events, business lunches and, in turn, through encouraging a strong peer-support network.

 In September 2016, the Chamber of Commerce organised the first Baltic Tech Trade Mission to London and Bristol.
 This brought together a number of rapidly growing IT companies from the three Baltic countries - Latvia, Estonia and Lithuania - in order to create new international business partnerships and see an exchange of new ideas.

 Thanks to the trade mission, a collection of notable and distinguished guests, speakers and entrepreneurs were brought together from across various parts of the British digital business industries to discuss the diverse range of challenges and opportunities available to Baltic technology companies and municipalities within the fields of innovation, future cities technology, and finance.

 The Latvian-British Chamber of Commerce is an official partner of the various leading UK corporations, associations and membership organisations, including bodies such as the Royal Bank of Scotland, NatWest, Companies House, HM Revenue & Customs, West London Business, Tech Nordic Advocates, and others.